-Please see checklist attached.
+Please see checklist attached in the appendix.
 Please study this list carefully to make sure that you submit the right documents.
 Your application may be delayed if you don't submit the right documents.
 You may be required to submit additional supporting documents if we identify inconsistencies with the normal required documents.